Definition

 What is the presentation layer?

-The presentation layer resides at Layer 6 of the Open Systems Interconnection (OSI) communications model and ensures that communications that pass through it are in the appropriate form for the recipient application.
-In other words, the presentation layer presents the data in a readable format from an application layer perspective.
+The presentation layer resides at Layer 6 of the Open Systems Interconnection (OSI) communications model and ensures all communications that pass through it are in the appropriate form for the recipient application.
+In other words, the presentation layer presents data in a readable format from an application layer perspective.

-For example, a presentation layer program could format a file transfer request in binary code to ensure a successful file transfer.
-Because binary is the most rudimentary of computing languages, it ensures that the receiving device can decipher and translate it into a format the application layer understands and expects.
+For example, a presentation layer program could format a file transfer request in binary code to ensure a successful transfer.
+Binary is the most rudimentary computing language.
+It ensures the receiving device can decipher and translate it into a format the application layer understands and expects.

 How the presentation layer works

-Once the application layer passes data meant for transport to another device in a certain format, the presentation layer then prepares this data in the most appropriate format the receiving application can understand.
+The presentation layer ensures proper formatting and delivery to and from the application layer.
+Once the application layer passes data meant for transport to another device in a certain format, the presentation layer prepares this data in the most appropriate format the receiving application can understand.

 Common data formats include the following:

-The presentation layer can serialize -- or translate -- more complex application data objects into a storable and transportable format.
-This helps to rebuild the object once it arrives at the other side of the communications stream.
-The presentation layer also deserializes the data stream and places it back into an object format that the application can understand by the application.
+The presentation layer also manages the serialization of data objects.
+It can serialize -- or translate -- more complex application data objects into a storable and transportable format.
+This helps rebuild the object once it arrives at the other side of the communications stream.
+The presentation layer also deserializes the data stream and places it back into an object format that the application can understand.

 Chart depicting the location of the presentation layer within the OSI model.